 When to Contact Your Healthcare Provider

-- Heavy bleeding that soaks through a maxi pad in less than an hour or lasts several hours.
+- Heavy bleeding that soaks through a maxi pad in under an hour, or that continues heavily for several hours.

-- Large clots the size of a golf ball or larger, as this may indicate complications.
+- Large clots the size of a golf ball or bigger, which can indicate complications.

-- Signs of infection, such as foul-smelling lochia, fever, chills, or abdominal tenderness.
+- Signs of infection: foul-smelling lochia, fever, chills, or abdominal tenderness.

-- Sudden changes in discharge, like a return to heavy bleeding after it has lightened.
+- A sudden return to heavy bleeding after it had already lightened.

 Tips for Postpartum Self-Care

-To manage postpartum bleeding effectively, use super absorbent sanitary pads and change them frequently, avoiding tampons for at least six weeks to lower the risk of infection.
-Wear comfortable clothing that allows for easy changes, as lochia can lead to unexpected leaks.
+To manage postpartum bleeding well, use super absorbent sanitary pads and change them frequently.
+Avoid tampons for at least six weeks to lower the risk of infection.
+Wear comfortable clothes that are easy to change, since lochia can cause unexpected leaks.

-Good hygiene is important; shower regularly and keep the vaginal area clean to prevent infections.
-Attend all postpartum checkups and communicate any concerns regarding your bleeding patterns to your healthcare provider for proper medical guidance.
-Additionally, consider enrolling in doula-led virtual prenatal education classes to empower yourself with knowledge during this healing phase.
+Good hygiene matters throughout this time.
+Shower regularly and keep the vaginal area clean.
+Attend all your postpartum checkups and bring up any concerns about your bleeding to your healthcare provider.
+Consider enrolling in doula-led virtual prenatal education classes to feel more informed and prepared during this healing phase.

 Frequently Asked Questions